 Paris is the fifth largest European city at more than two million residents and yet it is a very livable city.
 Not only is the city dotted with small and large parks but its twenty arrondissements (neighborhoods) have very distinct characters making Paris feel more intimate and manageable.
 From the world famous Eiffel Tower in the Southwest to the ritzy Champs Elyssées across the river, to the rich historical center of Paris divided between the Right and Left Banks with their respective business and educational focus Paris is remarkably metropolitan and diverse but almost always with a sense of class and elegance.

 Still holding strong against globalization, in Paris you’ll see endless small shops mixed in with some of the world famous names.
 Paris is a bustling city, much like New York or London but Parisians have different priorities than New Yorkers or Londoners.
 The French, contrary to what is sometimes said, are very serious and professional about their work but they do keep their work life from completely overwhelming their personal lives.
-Meeting with friends, having a leisurely meal is of the utmost importance for the French.
+Meeting with friends, having a leisurely meal or drink is of the utmost importance for the French.

 - The French, undoubtedly because of the symbolic power the French Revolution still holds over them, want their voices to be heard and one way this has been felt is in the mostly careful way the city of Paris has grown and developed over the centuries.
 One benefit of this protectiveness of the city they live in is that Paris, for the most part, is not covered with huge and ugly skyscrapers.
 The city has mostly limited buildings to a maximum seven stories, making its scale more human than some modern cities.

 - Likewise, the French have made concrete efforts to protect their family life and therefore many shops remain closed on Sundays with the exception of cafés and restaurants and occasional Sunday morning outdoor fruit and vegetable markets.
 And during the week, you won’t find many shops open after seven at night.